 We have teamed up with North Highlands Nordic to offer you a special accommodations and ski stay package, allowing you to enjoy more skiing and relaxing without all the travel.The perfect place to stay.

-Book 3 days with us at our cottages and a 2 days trail pass and equipment rentals from North Highlands Nordic and we will give you one extra days trail pass and equipment rental free.
+Book 3 days with us at our cottages (3 days gets a 10% discount on the cottage rental) and a 2 days trail pass and equipment rentals from North Highlands Nordic and we will give you one extra days trail pass and equipment rental free.